saprykins/ontology_creation/readme.md

   ```
   source ./venv/bin/activate
   ```
-It will be used to launch main.py file.
+The second terminal window will be used to launch main.py file.

 # TUTORIAL